unbc/puppet-sssd/README.markdown

 ```

 ### Automatically create home directories
+Allow home directories to be created automatically on first logon.
+This is very useful when authenticating against a directory!

 ```
 class { 'sssd::homedir': }
 ```

 ### Authenticate against multiple domains
-Just add a second `sssd::domain` resource.
+Declare a second `sssd::domain` resource.
+And ALSO modify the domains parameter for the sssd class.

 ## Limitations
 This module has been built on and tested against Puppet 2.6.18.

-This module has been tested on Scientific Linux 6.
+This module has been tested on Scientific Linux 6.3.